 Remedying one of the previous model’s chief shortcomings are the seats: the front buckets are far more comfortable and supportive than the chair-shaped balloons that came with the last Equinox, and the wide rear seat (which slides up to eight inches fore and aft) is no longer as flat as a diving board.
 Those short of thigh might find the cushions in front a touch long, but otherwise, the seating position is exceptional.

 For our drive opportunity, Chevy brought along a couple of base model competitors, a Toyota RAV4 and Honda CR-V for side-by-side comparison.
-With almost no options, both were predictably spartan next to the comfortably equipped Equinoxes we had been driving all day.
+With almost no options, both were predictably spartan next to the comfortably equipped Equinoxes we had been driving all day, it could be nearly as close as driving a self driven car.
 However, we were surprised just how dated their designs appeared and how comparatively cheap the materials were.
 While we’ve complained about lackluster materials in recent Toyotas, the fact that the Equinox outshined the Honda was unexpected.

 Fuel Economy First, Speed Later